 |If you assign ownership to one or more organization members in the next step, their organization is automatically selected.
 For a service to be visible to an organization member, the service must be assigned to the organization.|

-9.Assign users to new services by entering a login ID or email address and clicking Add.
-The account you add must be a local user or group account set up within vCommander or a directory services user or group account.
+•To assign users to the new service, in the Login/Email field, type a login ID or email address, then clicking Add.
+Any account you add must be a local user or group account set up within vCommander or a directory services user or group account.

 You can add more than one account and you can assign a primary owner and an IT contact.
 The first owner added to the policy is automatically assigned as a primary owner; you can change that assignment and the IT contact assignment as required.

-10.Decide whether to allow children of the targets to have their own instance of the policy and disable this setting if desired.
+10.If you want to allow children of the targets to have their own instance of the policy, enable the last check box.

 Enabling this option allows other instances of this policy to be applied to any infrastructure elements and services that are children of the parent infrastructure element you have selected (an override).
 See Walk-through: Configuring Organizations for an example of how this override can be useful.